EmProf Justin Marshall

 Valerio Tettamanti

-Valerio is developing new methodologies to investigate the visual system and the colouration of damselfish using genetic engineering techniques (CRISPR-Cas9).
+Valerio is developing new methodologies to investigate the visual system and the colouration of damselfish using genetic engineering techniques (CRISPR-Cas9) and single cell RNA sequencing.

 Judy Wang